kavli-ntnu/MINI2P_toolbox/README.md

 5) [Documents](Documents)

-    a) [Requirements](Documents/requirements.md): A list of the non-optical components necessary to build and use a MINI2P system, including licencsed software requirements.
+    a) [Requirements](Documents/requirements.md): A list of the non-optical components necessary to build and use a MINI2P system, including licensed software requirements.

     b) [How-to](Documents/readme.md): A set of more detailed how-to documentation about how some components of the system work.